First-time candidate unseats incumbent in Bentonville school board race

 "You want to be involved and make sure you're doing what you can to make sure your kids are getting the best experience and education that they can," he said.

 Swanson is an analyst for General Mills.
-He previously worked as a substitute teacher in Nebraska, as an adviser for Bayer Healthcare and a project manager for Advantage Sales and Marketing.
-Swanson also serves the community as a Sunday school teacher with First Baptist Rogers and by coaching his son's flag football team.
+He previously worked as a substitute teacher in Nebraska, as an adviser for Bayer Healthcare and as a project manager for Advantage Sales and Marketing.
+Swanson also serves the community as a Sunday school teacher with First Baptist Rogers and coaches his son's flag football team.

-Swanson said he'd like to see the district give equal conversation to the value of students pursuing a trade, rather than a college track, following graduation.
+Swanson said he'd like to see the district give equal conversation to the value of students pursuing a trade, rather than a college track, after graduation.

-"We need to change the the narrative around college versus trades," Swanson said.
+"We need to change the narrative around college versus trades," Swanson said.

 Swanson is the father of three: a 4-year-old, a fourth-grader at Evening Star Elementary School and a first-grader who attends school at First Baptist Rogers, he said.

-Quinn, a self-employed consultant, ran unopposed for School Board in 2016, one year after the board appointed him to a vacant seat.
+Quinn, a self-employed consultant, ran unopposed for School Board in 2016, a year after the board appointed him to a vacant seat.
 He has two children, both Bentonville High School graduates.

 Swanson said Quinn ran a tough campaign and thanked him for his service to the district.